- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I kicked into the dirt and waited with ever growing irritation.
 I looked up into the trees and saw the familiar silhouette of the Immortal walking into the small clearing I had settled into.

 “You and Orion not getting along again?”
-He casually said as he slipped done to the earth with a lithely cross of his legs.
+He casually said as he slipped down to the earth with a lithely cross of his legs.

 “My, how could you tell?”
 I mumbled under my breath, though I wasn’t entirely sure he couldn’t hear me when I did that.
 His abilities were still a mystery to me.